luoyi-hi/My-test/README.md

 The trained parameters for other experiments will be uploaded to a public cloud drive upon the acceptance of this paper.

-To reproduce the SD results, execute the following command in the “BasicTS-master” directory:
+To reproduce the SD results, execute the following command in the “main-master” directory:

 ``` shell
 python experiments/evaluate.py -cfg  FaST/sd_96_48.py -ckpt Parameters_FaST/sd/96_48/FaST_best_val_MAE.pt -g 0